lucianotonet/portal.montebelodosul.rs.gov.br/wp-content/plugins/youtube-widget-responsive/readme.txt

 <li>- Enable the suggested videos at the end of playback On/Off</li>
 <li>- Can be set max-width</li>
 <li>- Tracking playing for each video on analytics event</li>
+<li>- Use the fields http://schema.org/VideoObject to improve the SEO on video</li>
 </ul>
-Languages: EN, IT, AR, DE, ES, FR, HE, HI, RU, ZH, PT (thanks to Amlugil, quadbox, Ksenia, Dietz, Daniel Severo Estrázulas and google Translate)
+Languages: EN, IT, AR, DE, ES, FR, HE, HI, RU, ZH, PT, DA (thanks to Amlugil, quadbox, Ksenia, Dietz, Daniel Severo Estrázulas, Ole Lyager and google Translate)

+== Help me to keep the software up to date ==
+Donate just 1 coffe <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=stefanoai%40stefanoai%2ecom&lc=IS&item_name=StefanoAI&no_note=0&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest">here</a>

 == Installation ==